lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `id-alg-hkdf-with-sha3-*` are defined in {{I-D.ietf-lamps-cms-sha3-hash}}.
 * `id-aes*-Wrap` are defined in [RFC3394].

-Implementors MAY safely substitute stronger KDF and key-encryption algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.
+Implementers MAY safely substitute stronger KDF and key-encryption algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.

 ## RecipientInfo Conventions